 We can determine that someone else’s job is to address the issue.

 Or we can acknowledge the advantages that we have as white Americans and the obstacles people of color face.

 We can pray for God’s wisdom as we seek racial reconciliation.

 We can begin a face-to-face conversation with others as we seek to understand what they are going through.

 We can be an advocate for them when others seek to oppress them.

-Oppression is the use of wealth, power, and influence to maintain one’s position at someone else’s expense.
-The oppressed matter to God and they should matter to us as well.
+Oppression uses wealth, power, and influence to maintain one’s position at someone else’s expense.
+The oppressed matter to God, and they should also matter to us.
 What steps will you take this week to support the systematically oppressed?

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.